bingogome/samm/README.md

 ## Known issues
 #13 Resolved with a not-so-elegant way.
 Tested work on MRHead, DZ-MR, MRBrainTumor2 and CTChest data from Slicer.
 Please report a bug if your data is not working.
 Note for the first few seconds when you start "Mask Sync", the server is not so stable, wait a few seconds then slide it up and down, the mask then will be updated.
 Note now you can only work on the RED view.
 Will update later to support all 3 views.

+4GB Nvidia GeForce RTX 3050Ti VRAM issue.
+On testing a larger test machine, the VRam usage is at around 3GB.
+Might have issues with smaller machines.

 ## Demo

 https://www.youtube.com/watch?v=vZK45noZVIA